 - Recognize Denial for What It Is: If your spouse is denying and minimizing the affair when you have evidence of its existence, then he or she isn’t ready to accept responsibility for their actions.
 And your spouse may also not be ready to end the affair.
 If your spouse is ready to end the affair, they will do so without you telling them to.

 - Be Clear About Your Position: You have a choice.
 Decide whether or not you are ok with being with your spouse if they are also turning to someone else for emotional and/or sexual comfort.
 Instead of setting boundaries on them that they may or may not follow, let them know what you are willing and not willing to do while they are having an affair.

-If you are tired of feeling like roommates with your spouse, schedule a free 15 minute phone session to learn how to renew your intimacy with your spouse.
-Marci Payne, MA, LPC offers individual and marriage counseling in Independence MO (near Blue Springs and Lee’s Summit).
+If you are tired of feeling like roommates with your spouse, schedule a free 15-minute phone session to learn how to renew your intimacy with your spouse.
+Marci Payne, MA, LPC offers individual relationship counseling in Lee’s Summit MO.